INSIDE: Roam the Gnome’s Guide to the Best New Zealand Candy and Lollies!

 They also stock:

 - Soft centred chocolates with Manuka honey centres.

 Their Milk chocolate with hokey pokey pieces, and the one with feijoa and almond are two more NZ chocolates worthy of your friends and family.

 Handmade NZ Chocolate

-Then there’s the real authentic handmade chocolate found throughout New Zealand.
+Looking for real authentic handmade chocolate in New Zealand?

 - Devonport Chocolates

 - Makana Confections Boutique Chocolate Factory, Blenheim and Kerikeri

 - Kako Chocolate, Auckland